Handle decompositions for a class of closed orientable PL 4-manifolds

 \begin{proposition}[\cite{rs72}] Let $M$ be a manifold and $X \subset \mbox{int } M$ be a polyhedron.
 If $X$ collapses onto $Y$ then a regular neighbourhood of $X$ is PL-homeomorphic to a regular neighbourhood of $Y$. \end{proposition}

 \begin{theorem} Let $M$ be a closed orientable $4$-manifold with fundamental group $\mathbb{Z}$ .
 Let $(\Gamma,\gamma)$ be a semi-simple crystallization representing $M$.
-Then, $M$ admits either of the following two handle decompositions: \begin{enumerate}[$(1)$] \item one $0$-handle, two $1$-handles, $1+\beta_2(M)$ $2$-handles, one $3$-handle and one $4$-handle, \item one $0$-handle, one $1$-handle, $\beta_2(M)$ $2$-handles, one $3$-handle and one $4$-handle. \end{enumerate} \end{theorem}
+Then, there exists a handle decomposition of $M$ as one of the following: \begin{enumerate}[$(1)$] \item one $0$-handle, two $1$-handles, $1+\beta_2(M)$ $2$-handles, one $3$-handle and one $4$-handle, \item one $0$-handle, one $1$-handle, $\beta_2(M)$ $2$-handles, one $3$-handle and one $4$-handle. \end{enumerate} \end{theorem}